MicrosoftDocs/azure-docs/articles/active-directory/verifiable-credentials/issue-verify-verifiable-credentials-your-tenant.md

 To issue a verifiable credential, you need to register an app so Authenticator, or any other verifiable credential wallet, is allowed to sign in users.

-Register an application called 'VC Wallet App' in Azure Active Directory (AAD) and obtain a client ID.
+Register an application called 'VC Wallet App' in Azure AD and obtain a client ID.

 1. Follow the instructions for registering an application with [Azure AD](../develop/quickstart-register-app.md) When registering, use the values below.